ttres/web-demo-wiki/Home.md

 **STEP 1 - Preparing the EFS File System**

+Terminate the previous EC2 instance we have in Level 0.
+We no longer need it.

 Go to the EFS Console and create an EFS file system.

 Launch an EC2 instance with Ubuntu 16.04 operating system, then install the following software and mount the EFS file system:

 ~~~~
 $ sudo apt-get update